 Water & Humidity

-Lastly all tarantulas should have a shallow dish of fresh water available to them at all times.
+All larger tarantulas should have a shallow dish of fresh water available to them at all times.
 The water should be changed regularly, with the bowl being thoroughly scrubbed to remove any algae or bacteria.

 The first element is some form of substrate to line the base of the cage.

 While there are a range of different substrates available, arguably the best is coir – or composted coconut husk.

 - ECO-FRIENDLY ORGANIC and 100% BIODEGRADABLE unlike some reptile substrates that are contributing to deforestation and then go to the landfill

 - INCREASES HUMIDITY for animals that need moderate to high humidity

 - ABSORBENT composition allows it to soak up messes and odors, leaving a cleaner habitat for your pet

 This provides an attractive background for your spider.
 It also absorbs moisture well, helping to retain humidity, while allowing your pet to move it around to its own design.

 A layer of 1-2cm tends to be perfectly acceptable for this species.